Is Baby Oil Good for Your Face — or Bad? What You Need to Know Now

 My husband and I both have childhood memories of baby oil.
 There's something about the scent of mineral oil that can take you back 40 years in an instant.
 For both of us, it reminds us of our dads.
 My husband's dad was a professional clown, and mineral oil was the only thing to get the thick, white face paint off his skin.
 My dad does woodworking and gunsmithing, and mineral oil is a mainstay in his world.

-When it comes to skincare, choosing the right products can be quite a challenge.
-There's a dizzying array of choices out there, and one that often comes up is baby oil.
-Known for its gentleness, baby oil is often touted as a simple, effective moisturizer.
+When it comes to skincare, there's a dizzying array of choices out there, and one that often comes up is baby oil.
+It's often seen as a gentle, affordable, go-to moisturizer — but is baby oil actually good for your face?

-These were the exact questions I faced when trying to resolve my son's horrible newborn eczema.
-My mom-brain knew (properly purified) petrolatum was safe, but my doctor-brain wanted something more natural and nourishing.
+These were the exact questions I asked when trying to manage my son's terrible newborn eczema.
+My mom-brain knew that purified petrolatum was considered safe, but my doctor-brain wanted something more natural, nourishing, and aligned with green beauty values.

 Mineral oil and baby oil are essentially the same thing.